opensourcesec/Forager/README.md

 Forager  ![alt tag](img/Forager.png)
 =======

 Threat Intelligence hunter-gatherer CLI tool.
 Features:

-* Fetch domain and IPv4 indicators which can then be taken from the new-line formatted files and input into security devices or other tools as watchlists.
+* Fetch intel from URL's using modular feed functions
-* Extract domain and IPv4 indicators from Whitepapers
+* Extract domain, md5, sha1, sha256, IPv4, and YARA indicators
-* Search through the indicator set by single IP or with an IOC file
+* Search through the current intel set by single IP or with an IOC file
 * Generate JSON feeds for consumption by CarbonBlack
 * Serves up a Simple HTTP JSON feed server for CarbonBlack